Program Director: Remwil Tornalejo

 The maximum credit load is 12 semester hours per semester (6 semester hours during the intersemester).
 MA-R students may take some courses with students in professional programs but may expect to be given additional class assignments in reading and/or writing due to the different levels of the prefix numbering of the courses.
 Since the MA-R is a research degree, most courses require a major paper as part of the coursework to help prepare the student for writing the thesis.
 The normal duration of the program is two years.
 Students should plan additional time to complete any prerequisites, including the English language proficiency requirements.

-All matters pertaining to a student's program will be handled by the program director in consultation with the department of the student's major field and/or the student's thesis committee.
+All matters pertaining to a student's program will be handled by the program director in consultation with the department of the student's concentration and/or the student's thesis committee.

-MA-R applicants are required to demonstrate proficiency in both Greek and Hebrew by taking proficiency exams at first availability in the schedule.
+MA-R applicants are required to demonstrate proficiency in both Greek and Hebrew grammar readings by taking proficiency exams at first availability in the schedule.
 The minimum pass for the Grammar level is 73%.
 The passing grade for the Reading level is 83%.
 AIIAS Seminary offers proficiency exams for Hebrew and Greek before the beginning of each semester.
-Students with majors other than Biblical Studies will choose only one reading prerequisite.
+Students with a concentration other than Biblical Studies will choose only one reading prerequisite.

 Complete a total of 42 semester hours by taking courses at the 600 level with a maximum load of 12 credits per regular semester and 6 credits during the intersemester, with a cumulative GPA of not less than 3.00 for graduation.
 Each major area of study requires the successful completion of the following courses: